salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 I made ORB1T v19 for my IoT projects, because the Arduino uno and other similar platforms are not ready for IoT applications.
 So in December 2019 I Designed ORB1T V19 in only 2 weeks.
 Orbit v19 is the perfect solution for your iot project, because you have microcontroller/wifi connection and sensors in a single board.

-**You don't need anything**
+**With ORB1T V19, you don't need:**

-- You don't need external shields (Bme280, sensors ecc..)
+- External shields (Bme280, sensors ecc..)
-- You can control any element with modular bus (power and data)
+- Breadboard or similar
+- Wires

 > **For example:** You can remove an sensor from the power/data bus.